great-expectations/great_expectations/CONTRIBUTING.md

 By convention, the name of the file is the name of the Expectation, with a .json suffix.
 Creating a new JSON file automatically adds the new Expectation tests to the test suite.

-If you are implementing a new Expectation, but don’t plan to immediately implement it for all execution environments, you should add the new test to the appropriate list(s) in the `candidate_test_is_on_temporary_notimplemented_list_v2_api` method within `tests/test_utils.py`.
+If you are implementing a new Expectation, but don’t plan to immediately implement it for all execution environments, you should add the new test to the appropriate lists in the `candidate_test_is_on_temporary_notimplemented_list_v2_api` method within `tests/test_utils.py`.

 You can run just the Expectation tests with `pytest tests/test_definitions/test_expectations.py`.